Mkelsey25/project-1/README.md

 The project is written in HTML5, CSS3, JavaScript/jQuery on the Bootstrap 4.1 framework.
 It uses D3 for visualizations.

+**Technologies**
-Technologies: HTML5, CSS3, JavaScript, JQuery, Bootstrap, D3, Bootswatch, and Font Awesome
+HTML5, CSS3, JavaScript, JQuery, Bootstrap, D3, Bootswatch, and Font Awesome

+**API's**
-API's: Spotify, Ticketmaster, Songkick
+Spotify, Ticketmaster, Songkick

 ## Contributing